FAQs

 If you haven't received your package within the timeframe stated on the order status page, please get in touch with us and we will investigate.

-At present we offer pick-up from our warehouse in Moorooka (Brisbane) from 1-4pm on Tuesdays and Thursdays, and Wednesdays from 1-7pm.
+At present we offer pick-up from our warehouse in Moorooka (Brisbane) from 1-4pm on Tuesdays and Fridays, and Wednesdays from 1-7pm.
 We also offer pick-up from our Sunday market stall at Northey St Organic Farmer's Market.

 After you checkout, you will be able to select where and when you would like to pick up your order.
 Please note: you will see our warehouse address throughout the ordering process.
 This is necessary for our merchant facility it is where the inventory is stored.
-Place your order and we will send you an email when it is ready for collection, confiming the pick-up location.
+Place your order and we will send you an email when it is ready for collection, confirming the pick-up location.

-By default our system won't allow you to choose a pick-up time within 12 hours of your order for the warehouse, and 48 hours for the market.
-So if you want to pickup from us at Moorooka on Tuesday, your order would need to be placed by 1.00am on Tuesday morning.
+By default our system won't allow you to choose a pick-up time within 5 hours of your order for the warehouse, and 48 hours for the market.
+So if you want to pickup from us at Moorooka on Tuesday, your order would need to be placed by 8.00am on Tuesday morning.
 If you would like to pick-up from Northey Street markets on Sunday, please order before 8.00am on Friday.

 We are hoping to increase the number of pick-up options available, but at this stage they are limited to ensure our operations run smoothly and all orders are fulfilled in a timely manner.